-DNA (Durham Nuclear Awareness) is a volunteer group of concerned citizens dedicated to raising awareness about nuclear issues & risks facing the people & communities of Durham Region, east of Toronto, Ontario, an area home to not just one, but two gigantic nuclear plants - & also the risks to the entire GTA (Greater Toronto Area).
+DNA (Durham Nuclear Awareness) is a volunteer group of concerned citizens dedicated to raising awareness about nuclear issues & risks facing the people & communities of Durham Region (east of Toronto, Ontario), an area home to not just one, but two gigantic nuclear plants - & also the risks to the entire GTA (Greater Toronto Area).

 These issues/risks include:

 - continued production & storage of high-level radioactive wastes

 - on-going "routine" releases of ionizing radiation from CANDU reactors during normal operations

 - the need to incorporate the lessons learned as a result of the Fukushima nuclear disaster that began on March 11, 2011.